LEJOG cycle training tips

 Avoiding injury and pain

 Injuries are one thing that all cyclists dread - and not just those caused by accidents.
-Joints and muscles are complex things and are easily hurt through overuse or a poor posture, with the most common issues generally being knee and back pain.
+Joints and muscles are complex things and are easily hurt through overuse or a poor posture, with the most common issues for cyclists generally being knee and back pain.
 Fortunately however there are things that can be done to reduce our chances of injury.

 - Sore knees: Your knees will flex hundreds of thousands of times on this trip so it's no wonder that some people have issues.
 The best tip I found online, and which seemed to work for me, was to keep the gear low (ie easy) and increase the cadence (pedal rate) for the same speed.
 Don't try to be a superhero and force the pedals round in a high gear; you'll put much less strain on your knees by making two easy pedal revolutions rather than doing it all in one big push.